-Pray today for our President, that he will make decisions that are consistent with godliness; that he will make the right decisions that will protect our country and that God’s word may have free course.
-Pray for our congressmen, judges, administrators at both the federal, state and local levels that they will make sound decisions to protect our food supplies, water supplies, and godly freedoms.
+Pray today for our President, that he will make decisions that are consistent with godliness; that he will make the right decisions that will protect our country, and that God’s word may have a free course.
+Pray for our congressmen, judges, and administrators at both the federal, state, and local levels that they will make sound decisions to protect our food supplies, water supplies, and godly freedoms.
 Pray for your bosses and those above you, that God works in their hearts to make good decisions for your company or place of work.

 We forget to pray for Our Enemies

-One of the things that has made Jesus so radical and so different is partly what it says in Luke 6:27 when he told his disciples to love their enemies and to do good unto those that hated them.
+One of the things that made Jesus so radically different is what it says in Luke 6:27 when he told his disciples to love their enemies and to do good unto those that hated them.
 I will never forget that that scripture, that idea, had a tremendous effect on Mosab Hassan Yousef, the son of one of the founders of Hamas.
 As he writes in his own autobiography, The Son of Hamas, the concept of loving your enemy helped him move away from Islam to become a follower of Christ.

 Loving our enemies is radical, but it is godly.
 So pray today for your enemies.
 Pray for that person at work that has stabbed you in the back and is out to get you.
 Ask that God heal the hurt in their hearts and that they will one day acknowledge the harm that they are causing.
-Pray for even the vilest of our enemies like, ISIS.
+Pray for even the vilest of our enemies.
 Pray that God will convict them.
 Pray that its leaders and participants will one day see that what they are doing is evil.
-Pray for their miraculous transformation, that instead of being messengers of darkness that one day they too may become messengers of God’s love and forgiveness.
+Pray for their miraculous transformation, that instead of being messengers of darkness they will one day become messengers of God’s love and forgiveness.

-I am convinced that if we as Christians start to include these things in our daily prayer life that we will see a radical transformation in our churches, our schools, our country, and even in places far away.
+I am convinced that if we as Christians start to include these things in our list of things to pray for we will see a radical transformation in our churches, our schools, our country, and even in places far away.
 So let’s get to work and start praying today!